Where is Florianopolis

 vacation resort destinations that pretty much shut the

-doors outside of the high vacation season).
+doors outside of the summer vacation season).
 The island

-itself has three large universities and there are many
+itself has three large universities and there are several

 more on the continent nearby, so you can rest assured